-Firstly, we will conduct a pilot RCT before this full scale RCT to assess the feasibility, acceptability, and preliminary efficacy of the HDTC training program.
-If the HDTC training program is feasible and acceptable, this full scale will then conducted based on the refined protocol.
-The full scale RCT aims to assess the effectiveness of the HDTC training program in improving cardiac function and secondary outcomes among sedentary heart failure individuals, while simultaneously reducing care burden and improving other outcomes for their caregivers.
+The full scale RCT aims to assess the effectiveness of the HDTC training program in improving functional capacity, cardiac function and secondary outcomes among sedentary chronic heart failure (CHF) individuals, while simultaneously reducing care burden and improving other outcomes for their caregivers.

-The pilot part is a two-arm parallel, single-blinded randomized controlled trial.
-20 HF dyads will be enrolled and attend the 12 weeks intervention.
 The full scale RCT is a two-arm parallel, single-blinded randomized controlled trial.
-A total of 118 HF individuals and 118 caregivers will be enrolled and allocated to the HDTC group and the control group in a 1:1 ratio.
+A total of 128 CHF individuals and 128 caregivers will be enrolled and allocated to the HDTC group and the control group in a 1:1 ratio.
 Participants in the control group will receive usual care.
-Those in the HDTC group will attend usual care plus the HDTC training program, including a 30-minute educational seminar, a 1-hour dyadic coaching session, and 12-week Tai Chi training.
-Data on cardiac function, exercise tolerance, exercise self-efficacy, fear of activity, sedentary behavior, hospital admission, health-related quality of life, depression, anxiety, stress, and mutuality for HF individuals, as well as care burden, quality of life, depression, anxiety, stress, and mutuality of caregivers, will be collected at baseline (T0), 4 weeks (T1) and 12 weeks (T2) after the intervention.
+Those in the HDTC group will attend usual care plus the HDTC training program, including a 30-minute educational seminar, a 1-hour dyadic coaching session, a preliminary Tai Chi training session, and 12-week Tai Chi training.
+Data on functional capacity, cardiac function, exercise self-efficacy, fear of activity, sedentary behavior, hospital admission, health-related quality of life, depression, anxiety, stress, and mutuality for HF individuals, as well as care burden, quality of life, depression, anxiety, stress, and mutuality of caregivers, will be collected at baseline (T0), 4 weeks (T1) and 12 weeks (T2) after the intervention.
 The intention-to-treat analysis (ITT), modified ITT analysis, and per-protocol analysis will be conducted.
 The generalized estimating equation (GEE) model will be used to measure changes in outcome variables.

 Study Type